Christian Kaufmann (alpine guide)

-Christian Kaufmann (7 March 1872 - 12 January 1939) was a Swiss mountain guide who climbed in the Alps, the Canadian Rockies, the Selkirks, the Himalayas, and Norway, accomplishing several dozen first-ascents.
+Christian Kaufmann (7 March 1872 - 12 January 1939) was a Swiss mountain guide and alpinist who climbed in the Alps, the Canadian Rockies, the Selkirks, the Himalayas, and Norway, accomplishing several dozen first ascents.

 Family and early life (1872–1892)

 Christian (a.k.a.
 Christen) was born on 7 March 1872, in Grindelwald to Peter Kaufmann (1832–1903) and Margaretha (née Baumann, 1839–1903).
 His father, called Graben-Peter or Grabi-Peter, was a well-established certified mountain guide during the Golden Age of Alpinism.
 Christian was the eleventh of seventeen children in the family.
 His brother Friedrich (Fritz) Kaufmann (born 1878), brothers Rudolf (born 1875) and Hans (Johann) Kaufmann (1875–1930) as well as his half-brother Peter Kaufmann (1858–1924) all became mountain guides.

 From an early age, Christian and his brothers tended goats and cows on the upper pastures, learning about and becoming accustomed to alpine conditions.
 "From the time he left school, he began to help the family finances by carrying rucksacks for travellers over the Little and Great Scheidegg, to the Faulhorn or Männlichen."
 He often assisted his father, and, after a three-year apprenticeship as a porter, Christian Kaufmann passed rigorous examinations, so that on 24 June 1892, he was certified in Interlaken as an official mountain guide and given a paginated Führerbuch to record the testimonies of future clients.